 - Better Batter Gluten Free All Purpose Flour

-- If you use an all purpose mix that contains milk powder, this bread may brown quicker.
-Tent with foil halfway through if necessary.
+- If your all-purpose mix contains milk powder, the bread may brown faster; loosely tent with foil halfway through baking if needed.

 Tried this Gluten Free Sourdough Pizza Crust?
 Leave a 5-Star Rating Below!